Source Code

 Changelog

-Initial public release of MAPLE with core computational capabilities.
+Initial public release of MAPLE with core computational chemistry capabilities.

 - Frequency analysis — Normal mode analysis with mass-weighted Hessian diagonalization, RRHO thermochemistry corrections, and IR spectrum generation.